w7-3/webautomate-pipeline-resources/src/docs/project-build-results.spec.md

     - Actions
     - And so on...
 - A filter button to select columns to display in the table
-- A switch, to either show or hide archived projects
+- Switch to either show or hide archived projects

 Every project row in the table has besides the configured columns, the following actions: